 The four largest food delivery apps in Australia are UberEATS, Deliveroo, Menulog and Foodora with an estimated combined market share of 75% (Source IBIS).
-These food delivery apps have been a contributor to the growth in the foodservice sector and are now establishing partnerships with the major QSRs (McDonalds has partnered with UberEATS and KFC with Foodora).
-This is driving two key trends - some restaurants are changing to cater to this delivery channel (specific menus and store format), while others such as fine dining restaurants, are focusing on ensuring customers continue to come in for seated meals by offering unique dining experiences.
+These food delivery apps have been a contributor to the growth in the foodservice sector and are now establishing partnerships with the major QSRs (McDonalds has partnered with UberEATS and KFC Foodora).
+A Sensis eBusiness survey of 800 Australian consumers has found that nearly-half (47%) of shoppers are now buying take-away online, up from 36% 12 months ago.
+This is driving two key trends some restaurants are changing to cater to this delivery channel (specific menus and store format), while others such as fine dining restaurants, are focusing on ensuring customers continue to come in for seated meals by offering unique dining experiences.

-There are many factors that contribute to the choice to eat out or not, mostly occasion-based (i.e. where and when the meal takes place, and with whom).
+There are many factors that contribute to the choice to eat out or not, mostly occasion-based i.e. where and when the meal takes place, and with whom.
 Having children in the household indicates a higher level of eating out, as well as influencing choice of venue and choice of meal.
 When it comes to where to go, convenience, value and familiarity are key, which partly explains the rise of QSRs, supermarket meals-to-go, and other casual dining options.